IRS Form 5498: IRA Contributions Questions and Answers

 What about Required Minimum Distributions (RMDs)?

-Once you reach the age of 72 – or 70 ½ if you reached this age prior to January 1, 2020 – you must take an RMD.
+Once you reach the age of 73 you must take an RMD.
 It is based on your age and the account’s fair market value from December 31st of the prior tax year.
 This is why it is important to submit your fair market values to Midland each year so your RMDs can be properly calculated.
-Form 5498 will report the amount that needs to be taken.
+Midland does not include RMD amounts on Form 5498, so please call our office should you need assistance with calculating your RMD.

 For more information on IRA accounts and the opportunities available at Midland Trust, be sure to visit our website or call us at (239) 333-1032.